 All telescopes are compromises between aperture (size) , magnification and bulk.

 In an ideal world, you would want a telescope that had the largest possible aperture as that collects the most light and gives the brightest image.

 Less obviously, you also want to consider the range of magnification you want.
 Now, most newbies would expect to go for the highest magnification possible, but in fact, you often appreciate lower magnification images better, because they have a wide field of view - a lot of what looks really good is actually on quite a large scale.
 So, for example - there are things called 'open clusters' of stars, which look really good if you can see them against the more sparse background.

-In technical terms, this is measured by what's called the f/ratio, the higher the f/ratio the smaller the field of view, which can be annoying.
+In rough and ready terms, the figure to look for is the f/ratio; the higher the f/ratio the smaller the field of view, which can be annoying.
 However, a high f/ratio does give you more magnification for the Moon and Planets, though you can get the same effect on a low f/ratio telescope by using a different eyepiece.

 The third factor is the physical size of the telescope - obviously, a large aperture will be bulkier than a small aperture scope, so if you have to travel to find a dark site, then a very large aperture or a very long scope will be less convenient.
 On the other hand, if you have a really dark sky, you will get a lot more out of a smaller scope than you would from towns.

 There are several designs of telescope, refractors (the traditional telescope with a lens at one end and the eyepiece at the other) can give very good clear crisp views, but getting a large aperture rapidly gets expensive.